mklueh/gridsome-plugin-recommender/README.md

 [![npm](https://img.shields.io/npm/v/gridsome-plugin-recommender.svg)](https://www.npmjs.com/package/gridsome-plugin-recommender)

-A recommender plugin for [Gridsome](https://gridsome.org/) analyses your posts and creates relations between similar posts based on text analysis.
+Improve churn rate of your [Gridsome](https://gridsome.org/) site by generating post or product recommendations to show users additional content they might be interested in.

-## Use cases
+##

-Improve churn rate by generating post or product recommendations to show users additional content they might be interested in as well.
+Analyses your posts and creates relations between similar posts based on text analysis.
+For more information on the text analysis part visit [content-based-recommender](https://github.com/stanleyfok/content-based-recommender)

 ## Install